 Daily natural gas prices in each case are the unadjusted historical base year prices for Algonquin natural gas for the given day (where the historic DA price is assumed for both DA and RT), and used in conjunction with unit heat rates to determine fuel costs for natural gas and dual fuel units.
-Our natural gas market analysis does not attempt to calculate a general equilibrium price and quantity for each day based on natural gas demand and availability which both differ with temperature and gas prices.
+Our natural gas market analysis does not attempt to calculate a general equilibrium natural gas price and quantity for each day.
+Such modeling is beyond the scope of our assignment, and would be particularly complex, given the region's unique natural gas demand and supply conditions.